WittIsHere/Clever-Engine/Clever-Engine/README.md

 # Clever Engine

-[Clever Engine](https://github.com/WittIsHere/Clever-Engine) is a 3D Game Engine developed in C & C++ made by Aram Galarza and Albert Espinosa, students of [CITM](https://www.citm.upc.edu/) in Barcelona during our [Game Design and Development Bachelor's Degree](https://www.citm.upc.edu/cat/estudis/grau-videojocs-bcn/).
+[Clever Engine](https://github.com/WittIsHere/Clever-Engine) is a 3D Game Engine developed in C & C++ made by Carles López, Aram Galarza and Albert Espinosa, students of [CITM](https://www.citm.upc.edu/) in Barcelona during our [Game Design and Development Bachelor's Degree](https://www.citm.upc.edu/cat/estudis/grau-videojocs-bcn/).

+## NEW Features
+All that we have added for this new assignment

+* Scene serialization: The scene is saved and loaded in a JSON file
+* Custom File Format: FBX assets are now saved on the Library folder with our custom file format.
+* Bounding Boxes displayed.
+* Game Objects now have a random UUID on creation.
+* Inspector window shows data of the components of the Game Object successfully
+* When selecting a Game Object (from the hierarchy) you can Transform, Rotate and Scale it.
+* Added a Folder window.
+* You can now Delete Game Objects
+* Our Custom File Format Meshes are now loaded on a resource mesh.
+This resource is then added to a component mesh.
+It is a first approach to the whole resources problem, but it works well.

+**ISSUES**
+* We do not load textures anymore, because it is incompatible with the whole resources change and we couldn't finish a resouce texture.
+* Mouse picking and Frustum not finished.

-## Features
+## OLD Features

 **Console:**
 Logs real-time information about the engine's processes